emisasal/rest-api-crud/README.md

 >
 > This happens because the seed stores false Ids.
 And if the second model tries to make a relation to a non-existent Id it will return an error.

-The script `npm run seed` finds or creates the db and populates the db with the seeds executing `prisma db push` (forces db schema) combined with [prisma/seed.ts](prisma/seed.ts).
+The script `pnpm run seed` finds or creates the db and populates the db with the seeds executing `prisma db push` (forces db schema) combined with [prisma/seed.ts](prisma/seed.ts).
 Note: Prisma v7 doesn't auto-run seeds during `migrate dev` or `reset`.
-To seed via the CLI, use `npx prisma db seed`.
+To seed via the CLI, use `pnpm prisma db seed`.

 ## Linter and Formatter